vstinner/vstinner.github.io/draft/convert-macros-functions.rst

 Macros converted to functions, static inline functions or regular functions, in the Python C API.

-TODO: Python 3.8 and Python 3.9.

 Python 3.12
 ===========